NetOpWibby/blog/documents/2019-06-06-future-of-the-operating-system-revisited.md

 [![eDEX-UI screenshot](/assets/images/2019/future-of-the-os-b.png)](/assets/images/2019/future-of-the-os-b.png)
 [![eDEX-UI screenshot](/assets/images/2019/future-of-the-os-c.png)](/assets/images/2019/future-of-the-os-c.png)

-The on-screen keyboard suggests the use of this UI on a large touchscreen table (like [Microsoft PixelSense](https://en.m.wikipedia.org/wiki/Microsoft_PixelSense "Wikipedia article for Microsoft PixelSense")) or at least the 12" iPad Pro.
+The on-screen keyboard suggests the use of this UI on a large touchscreen table (like [Microsoft's PixelSense](https://en.m.wikipedia.org/wiki/Microsoft_PixelSense "Wikipedia article for Microsoft PixelSense") or [Oblivion's Light Table](https://duckduckgo.com/?q=oblivion+table&iax=images&ia=images "DuckDuckGo image search for 'oblivion table'")) or at least the 12" iPad Pro.
 Despite what some would consider "visual noise", this UI has almost everything one would need for text entry and multitasking.

+I personally don't see myself using a UI like this because of limited color palette.
+It looks wonderful for focus though.

 If nothing else, it is fun to look at and pretend you're in a future where hoverboards are actually real and not batteries on wheels.